madsehansen/MediocreProgramming/Material/ClassDesign/DataHolder/data_holder.md

 - Only add this if needed
 - Design data holder classes primarily so that the destructor is not needed
   * Thus the compiler generated is OK
-  * Sometimes it is adviseable to add a destructor so that the compiler does NOT inline it
+  * Sometimes it is advisable to add a destructor so that the compiler does NOT inline it
     - It should then be = default in the cpp file
     - This happens when the destructor is large and/or inlined a lot of places